Jip-Hop/xiaomi-14-ultra-raw-video-mod-guide/README.md

 ## ROM

 To use this guide you must unlock the bootloader, flash Neoteric OS and root the X14U.
 [Instructions are provided on the XDA forum](https://xdaforums.com/t/shared-rom-a15-neoteric-os-for-xiaomi-14-ultra-aurora-03-26-2025.4710626/page-3#post-90096468).
+To make the mods work you need to enable "Global namespace mode" in the APatch settings.

 ## Mods